vkhatri/chef-repo/README.md

 knife role from file new_role.json
 ```

-Now, you can test new role on a node.
+And finally you can test the new role.

-In future if someone else need to make a change to new_role, simply checkout chef_roles, make the change, git push and knife upload.

 Rebuild a Chef Server
 ---

 Rebuilding a Chef Server steps are similar to steps in "Install Chef Server" section.
-But the difference is we do not need to re-create all the cookbooks, roles, environments or data bags from scratch.

-We just need to upload all the resources we have in git repositories to new Chef Server.
+But the difference in rebuilding an existing server or adding more Chef servers is that we do not need to re-create all the cookbooks, roles, environments or data bags.
+We can simply use git repositories to upload resources to new Chef server.

 There are few components which needs to backup regularly like Chef Server SSL Certificate bundle, Client Signed SSL Certificate Bundles etc. For this purpose one can use individual scripts to take backup of individual components or simple run backup/snapshot of whole Chef Server disk useful for disaster recovery.